GoogleContainerTools/distroless/SUPPORT_POLICY.md

 Python support is experimental, and this project does not make any guarantees about the version of python in images.

 ### Images no longer supported (TBD)
+A list of supported image tags is available here: https://github.com/GoogleContainerTools/distroless#what-images-are-available